She's got a messy brain and a messy bedroom.

 Using breathtaking visual storytelling, stunning projections and a lot of feathers, Sirens sticks two fingers up at gender expectations and asks, when your voice is silenced, how do you stand up and shout out?

-Creatively captioned and BSL inclusive, with a d/Deaf and hearing cast.
+Creatively captioned and BSL inclusive, with a deaf and hearing cast.

 ⭐ Three Weeks Editor's Award Winner ⭐